wri/ndc/BOL-NDC-ENG-AP.md

 Bolivia has proposed a fair and equitable sharing of atmospheric space, taking into account the capacity for regeneration and protection of the integrity of Mother Earth.
 To not exceed 1.5 degree temperature by 2050, the budget set by the Intergovernmental Panel on Climate Change (IPCC) is 650 GtCO2.
 In order to implement the distribution of remaining carbon budget that would ensure the stabilization of concentrations of greenhouse gases in the atmosphere, Bolivia has proposed a Climate Justice Index for the fair and equitable sharing of the global emissions budget; moreover this means of distribution would impart the carbon budget based on the following indicators:

-a)  Historical  responsibility.
+a)  *Historical  responsibility*.
 Includes  responsibility  for  the  cumulative  emissions  since  the pre-industrial era (1750-2010).

-b)  Ecological Footprint.
+b) *Ecological Footprint*.
 A calculation based on the amount of land, water and forest people of the countries need to satisfy all the goods consumed and to assimilate the waste they generate.

-c)  Capacity development.
+c)  *Capacity development*.
 Represents the conditions of economic and social development oeach country.

-d)  Technological capacity.
+d)  *Technological capacity*.
 Measures the ability of countries considering their technological development based on expenditures on Research & Development and industrial performance of each of them, considering their capacity to produce and export goods with high technology.

 This index fairly determines the effort required by each country to stay within the budget of remaining emissions that corresponds to them.
 This implies that countries with high historical responsibility, high ecological footprints, greater development and greater technological capabilities, have a smaller share of the budget.